SixSq/nuvla-io.github.com/_terms/legal-general-terms-and-conditions.md

 **13\.
 Personal Data**

-As part of your use of the Platform, [Company operating the Platform] may collect and process some of your personal data in order to enable [Company operating the Platform] to ensure the use of the Platform by Users.
-The [Company that operates the platform] may transfer them to third parties or partners, in particular for canvassing purposes, which the User declares to accept.
+As part of your use of the Platform, we may collect and process some of your personal data in order to enable SixSq to ensure the use of the Platform by Users.
+SixSq may transfer them to third parties or partners, in particular for canvassing purposes, which the User declares to accept.

-By using the Platform and registering as a User, you acknowledge and agree to the processing of your personal data by [Company operating the Platform] in accordance with applicable law.
+By using the Platform and registering as a User, you acknowledge and agree to the processing of your personal data by SixSq in accordance with applicable law.

 Any user of the Platform has, in accordance with the national and European regulations in force, a permanent right of access, modification, rectification, opposition to portability and limitation of processing with regard to the information concerning him/her.
-The Platform user may exercise this right by sending an e-mail to [Indicate e-mail] or a letter addressed to the company [contact details of the company operating the Platform], stating his or her full details (first and last name, address, telephone number, e-mail address and specifying the subject of the e-mail or letter).
+The Platform user may exercise this right by sending an e-mail to support@sixsq.com or a letter addressed to the company at SixSq, 267 Route de Meyrin, 1217 Meyrin, Geneva, Switzerland, stating his or her full details (first and last name, address, telephone number, e-mail address and specifying the subject of the e-mail or letter).

 **14\.
 Intellectual Property**

-Subject to the content provided by its Users, the content of the [https://nuvla.io](https://nuvla.io) website is the property of SixSq and is protected by French and international intellectual property laws.
+Subject to the content provided by its Users, the content of the [https://nuvla.io](https://nuvla.io) website is the property of SixSq and is protected by Swiss and international intellectual property laws.
 Any total or partial reproduction of this content is strictly prohibited and may constitute an infringement of copyright.

 **15\.
 Partial nullity**